phungvanphib1/laiphi-test/wp-content/plugins/printfriendly/readme.txt

 == Changelog ==

+= 5.5.0 =
+* Fix Undefined array key error
+* Internal refactoring for eliminating errors of this kind

 = 5.4.0 =
 * Fix restricting of button to categories when more than one category is selected